hactar-is/wagtail-meilisearch/README.md

 * ~~Ensure we're getting results by relevance~~

 ## Change Log

+#### 1.0.0
+* Big speed improvements thanks to using Meilisearch's native ranking system
+* Adds faceting (this is undocument as yet while I work out if it's any good)

 #### 0.17.3
 * Fixes a bug where the meilisearch indexes could end up with a wrong maxTotalHits